DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 - 15 accredited bodies have more than 15 locations
 - 11 accredited bodies have more than 20 locations

-### Training providers who are not accredited bodies
+### Training providers which are not accredited bodies

 - The median number of locations a training provider has is 1
 - The mean number of locations a training provider has 4.9